Skip to content

 Multiple Adapters

 Moost supports registering multiple adapters at once.
-Each adapter operates independently — controllers are registered once and each adapter picks up only the decorators it understands:
+Each adapter operates independently — controllers are registered once and each adapter picks up only the decorators it understands, so one controller class can serve both an HTTP route and a CLI command.

 ts